Wunkolo/qAverageColor/README.md

 These instructions are [intended to accelerate convolutional neural network workloads](https://aidc.gallery.video/detail/videos/all-videos/video/5790616836001/understanding-new-vector-neural-network-instructions-vnni) which typically involves mixed-precision arithmetic and matrix multiplications.
 These four new instructions essentially implements a 8 or 16 bit dot-product into 32-bit accumulators which falls nicely into the domain of summing a large span of bytes together.

-[VPDPBUSD](https://github.com/HJLebbink/asm-dude/wiki/VPDPBUSD) calculates the dot product of sixteen 8-bit ℝ⁴ vectors and accumulates them upon a vector of 32-bit values, all in one instructions.
+[VPDPBUSD](https://github.com/HJLebbink/asm-dude/wiki/VPDPBUSD) calculates the dot product of sixteen 8-bit ℝ⁴ vectors and accumulates them upon a vector of 32-bit values, all in one instruction.
 It practically lends itself to the "sum of bytes" problem by allowing for large "bites" of data to be horizontally added and accumulated.

  > ![](media/vpdpbusd.png)
  >